 A: Usually no more than 10 minutes before class is scheduled to begin so that your instructor has time to prepare the room for the whole class.
 When you arrive, go up the stairs into our snug area if you’re early and help yourself to tea/coffee, or come along into the studio and choose your space and lie back on your mat and relax until class is ready to begin.

 Q: Where should I park?

-A: Evening and weekend classes have unlimited parking at Hammer Hill Farm so please park in the Thaxted Yoga spaces with overflow throughout the rest of the car park.
-Daytime classes are allocated 8 parking spaces, plus there are 5 visitor spaces available to use on a first come first serve basis.
+A: Daytime classes are allocated 8 parking spaces marked for Thaxted Yoga, plus there are 5 visitor spaces available to use on a first-come, first-serve basis.
+Evening and weekend classes have unlimited parking at Hammer Hill Farm so please park in the Thaxted Yoga spaces in the first instance with overflow parking available.
 If you know someone else attending the same class, why not car-share?

 Q: What do I do when I arrive at the studio?